sri/estimation-poker/README.md

 Bugs
 ----
-- Same names overwrite each other
 - Doesn't remove the user when they close the browser and exit the session
-- remove inscure
 - remove autopublish
 - loading.... sign when templates aren't ready yet
 - doesn't work on iphone safari. why?